 Once the pineapple plant begins to produce new growth, remove the plastic bag for longer and longer periods of time until the new plant has adjusted to the lower humidity levels, after which you can leave the bag off.
 Gradually shift the plant to a brighter spot until it is receiving full sun for as much of the day as possible.
 If possible, move it to a sunny spot outdoors during the frost-free parts of the year, accustoming it gradually to the change in light levels by placing it in a shady location first.

-When the pineapple outgrows its pot, transplant it into one that is 2 inches larger in diameter.
-Keep the plant’s soil lightly moist while it is actively growing and fertilize it once a month with a balanced organic liquid plant food such as 3-3-3, using 4 tablespoons mixed into 1 gallon of water.
+When the pineapple outgrows its pot, transplant it into the next size up, preferably 2 inches larger in diameter.
+Keep the plant's soil lightly moist while it is actively growing and fertilize it once a month with a balanced organic liquid plant food such as 3-3-3, using 4 tablespoons mixed into 1 gallon of water.
 Use the solution to water the plant.
 Check the product label as rates vary by brand.
-Keep the soil evenly moist for most of the year, and allow the surface of the plant’s soil to dry out during winter before you water it again.
+Keep the soil evenly moist for most of the year, and allow the surface of the plant's soil to dry out during winter before you water it again.

-A potted pineapple can bloom when it is as young as 1 year old, but it may wait until it is 2 to 3 years old to do so, and will require at least six more months for the fruit to form.
+A potted pineapple can bloom when it is as young as 1 year old, but it may wait until it is 2 to 3 years old to do so.
+When mature, it produces a red cone that opens into a 12-inch-tall cluster of 1/2-inch violet flowers, with each bloom surrounded by a bract.
+The "berries" which follow those flowers eventually fuse together to form a complete pineapple fruit.
+The new fruits require at least six more months to form and ripen.